 Vegan zucchini bread

 Same recipe, slightly different measurements, and a different shape.
-Our vegan zucchini bread is a great alternative to the muffins if you don't have muffin tins or if you want to try something different.
+Our vegan zucchini bread is an excellent alternative to the muffins if you don’t have muffin tins or if you want to try something different.

 Tips

-Don't overmix the batter: as with most quick bread recipes, the most important tip is to not overmix the batter.
-Overmixing will develop the gluten which will make the muffins dense and heavy.
+Don’t overmix the batter: overmixing will develop the gluten, making the muffins dense and heavy.

 Make a dense batter: zucchini is rich in water, which is released while the muffins bake in the oven.
-For this reason, when making zucchini muffins we want a dense, almost dough-like batter.
-If your batter is too wet, the muffins will turn out soggy and too moist in the center.
+For this reason, when making zucchini muffins, we want a dense, almost dough-like batter.
+If your batter is too wet, the muffins will turn out too moist in the center.

 Muffins with veggies are an ideal quick breakfast idea for when you're busy or on the go.
 For more breakfast inspiration, check out these reader favorites: